This guide will discuss the key differences between a 457(b) and a 403(b) retirement savings plan. Employees from:

 - You might be able to get a loan from your 403(b).
 The loan amount can not be more than $50,000 or half of your retirement plan’s balance.
-If you don’t pay the loan back in five years, it becomes taxable income.
+It becomes taxable income if you don’t pay the loan back in five years.

-All distributions are reported to the IRS on Form 1099-R, which is mailed to plan participants.
+All distributions are reported to the IRS on Form 1099-R and mailed to plan participants.

 Limited Investing Options

-Investing options in a 403(b) plan are limited depending on the investment provider.
-Funds can be invested into an annuity or invested into mutual funds via custodial accounts.
+Depending on the investment provider, investment options in a 403(b) plan are limited.
+Funds can be invested into an annuity or mutual funds via custodial accounts.

 How to spend a 457 plan efficiently in retirement

 Employees can’t touch their 457 plans until they’ve left their employer.
 However, after leaving, a 457 plan owner can roll over their retirement accounts into a deferred annuity with a lifetime income rider.
-The annuity will then equally distribute a percentage of the retirement account for the rest of the retiree’s lifetime or married retirees’ lifetimes, even after the account has run out of money.
+The annuity will then equally distribute a percentage of the retirement account for the rest of the retiree’s or married retirees’ lifetimes, even after the account has run out of money.

 How to spend a 403(b) plan efficiently in retirement

 Employees can’t touch their 403(b) plans without a tax penalty until they’ve reached the age of 59½ years.
 At that time, a 403(b) plan owner can roll over their retirement savings plans into a deferred annuity with a lifetime income rider.
-The annuity will then equally distribute a percentage of the retirement account for the rest of the retiree’s lifetime or married retirees’ lifetimes, even after the account has run out of money.
+The annuity will then equally distribute a percentage of the retirement account for the rest of the retiree’s or married retirees’ lifetimes, even after the account has run out of money.